spree/spree/guides/content/integration/tutorials/custom_attributes_tutorial.md

   http://yourdomain.com/api/orders/R123456789.json
 ```

 This command fetches the details for the order with the number `R123456789`.
-The return is very long (orders complex objects), but the part we care about is there:
+The return is very long (orders are complex objects), but the part we care about is there:

 ```bash
 "ship_address":{"id":1,"firstname":"Retha","lastname":"Murray",